 Benefit of using AWS IAM SSO Integration

-AWS IAM Single Sign-On (SSO) makes it easier for AWS administrators to set up roles & assign access across mulitple AWS accounts.
+AWS IAM Single Sign-On (SSO) makes it easier for AWS administrators to set up roles & assign access across multiple AWS accounts.
 Customers can use AWS IAM SSO to connect an identity source to AWS once and then manage access to AWS centrally.
 Individual accounts do not require any additional settings.
-AWS IAM SSO works in conjunction with AWS Organizations, allowing you to choose one or more accounts from your company and offer users access to them.
+AWS IAM SSO works in conjunction with AWS.

 miniOrange provides user authentication from various external sources, which can be Directories (like ADFS, Microsoft Active Directory, Azure AD, OpenLDAP, Google, AWS Cognito etc), Identity Providers (like Shibboleth, Ping, Okta, OneLogin, KeyCloak), Databases (like MySQL, Maria DB, PostgreSQL) and many more.

-Test SSO login to your Amazon Web Services (AWS IAM) account with miniOrange IdP:
+Test SSO login to your AWS IAM account with miniOrange IdP:

 miniOrange provides user authentication from various external sources, which can be Directories (like ADFS, Microsoft Active Directory, Azure AD, OpenLDAP, Google, AWS Cognito etc), Identity Providers (like Okta, Shibboleth, Ping, OneLogin, KeyCloak), Databases (like MySQL, Maria DB, PostgreSQL) and many more.
 You can configure your existing directory/user store or add users in miniOrange.